Castle Varrich Visitor Guide

 An expansive yet shallow sea loch that features a rocky coastline designated as a National Scenic Area.
 Visitors flock to the area for the views of Ben Hope and Ben Loyal.

 Strathnaver Museum.
-Clachan, Bettyhill KW14 7SS.
-28-minute drive.
+Clachan, Bettyhill, KW14 7SS, 28-minute drive.

-A small yet fascinating independently-run museum that explores the history and heritage of north Scotland and the effects the Highland clearances had on the local population.
-Located close to Torrisdale Bay and its wide, golden-sand beach.
+A small yet fascinating independently run museum that explores the history and heritage of north Scotland and the effects the Highland clearances had on the local population.
+Located close to Torrisdale Bay and its wide, golden-sand beach,.

-Ard Neakie Lime Kilns.
-Lairg IV27 4UJ.
-21-minute drive.
+Ard Neakie Lime Kilns, Lairg IV27 4UJ, 21-minute drive.

 Borgie Forest Walk.
-Thurso KW14 7TH.
+Thurso, KW14 7TH.
 17-minute drive.

-How do I get to Castle Varrich?
+How old is Castle Varrich?

 Did the Mackay clan fight at Culloden?